-Distributed antenna system (DAS) requirements are shifting: sectorization schemes change, new frequencies on existing bands are being utilized, SISO/MIMO approaches are modified, and new bands are being deployed.
-Supporting large, high-rise buildings, or campus-style deployments, the Corning® Optical Network Evolution (ONE™) DAS solution can manage it all.
-Our modular ONE DAS solutions provide cost-optimized, multiband coverage and capacity support for multiple operators, with a single, simplified fiber optic infrastructure to end the rip-and-replace upgrade cycle.
-Composite cabling can be used as a forward-facing transport to enhance 4G today, and 5G tomorrow, while at the same time reducing installation costs and deployment time.
-With autodiscovery of all network components and built-in system testing, both setup and commissioning are simplified.
-And with the availability of slide-in amplifiers for new bands and the ability to add MIMO for more capacity and resectorize as needed, the scalable platform leaves plenty of room for growth and serviceability.
-Stay connected today and tomorrow with our ONEDAS solutions, providing services for a range of cellular frequencies and technologies
+Distributed antenna system (DAS) requirements are shifting: sectorization schemes change, 5G dynamic spectrum sharing on existing bands are being utilized, SISO/MIMO approaches are modified, and new bands for 5G and CBRS are being deployed.
+Supporting large, high-rise buildings, or campus-style deployments, Corning’s DAS solutions can manage them all.
+Our modular DAS system solutions provide cost-optimized, multiband coverage and capacity support for multiple operators, with a single, simplified fiber optic infrastructure to end the rip-and-replace upgrade cycle.
+Composite cabling, composed of both copper conductors for power and optical fibers for data signal, can be used as a forward-facing transport to enhance 4G today, and carry 5G tomorrow, while at the same time reducing installation costs and deployment time.
+With auto-discovery of all network components and built-in system testing, both DAS setup and commissioning are simplified.
+And with the availability of slide-in amplifiers for new bands and the ability to add MIMO for more capacity and to re-sectorize as needed, our platforms leave plenty of room for growth and serviceability.
+Stay connected today and tomorrow with our DAS system solutions, providing services for a range of LTE and 5G frequencies and technologies

-The Corning ONE Solution provides a flexible in-building multi-operator cellular RF and network digital coverage solution based on a fiber optic transport backbone.
+Corning’s DAS network solutions, formerly Mobile Access Networks, provide flexible in-building multi-operator cellular RF and network digital coverage solutions based on a fiber optic transport backbone.

-The fiber optics infrastructure is easily deployable via a wide range of preterminated (or one-half preterminated) composite cables and advanced end-to-end equipment.
+The optical infrastructure is easily deployable via a wide range of off the shelf or field terminated composite cables and advanced end-to-end equipment.
 Easy to design, plug-and-play connectors significantly reduce installation cost and deployment time.
-The ONE DAS solution is an ideal fit for large, high-rise buildings, or campus-style deployments.
-It generates significant CapEx savings and OpEx savings through the use of user configurable service distribution groups and an infrastructure that is simple to deploy and efficient in usage.
+Corning DAS systems are an ideal fit for a wide range of large, high-rise buildings, or campus-style deployments.
+It generates significant CapEx savings and OpEx savings through the use of sophisticated management software and an infrastructure that is simple to deploy and efficient in usage.